Unsupervised Learning of Graph Hierarchical Abstractions with Differentiable Coarsening and Optimal Transport: Related Work

 Another class of coarsening approaches selects a subset of nodes from the original graph.
 Call them coarse nodes; they form the node set of the coarse graph.
 Other nodes are aggregated with weights to the coarse nodes in certain ways, which, simultaneously define the edges in the coarse graph.
-Many of these methods were developed akin to algebraic multigrid (AMG)~\citep{Ruge1987}, as also is this work.
-In AMG, the set $C$ of coarse nodes is initialized as empty.
-Then, each node in the complement of $C$ is investigated in some order; if its coupling to the current $C$ is sufficiently weak, the node is moved to $C$.
-The coupling may be defined based on edge weights~\citep{Kushnir2006}, diffusion distances~\citep{Livne2012}, or algebraic distances~\citep{Ron2011,Chen2011,Safro2014}.
-The aggregation weights are defined accordingly.
+Many of these methods were developed akin to algebraic multigrid (AMG)~\citep{Ruge1987}, wherein the coarse nodes, the aggregation rule, and edge weights may be defined based on original edge weights~\citep{Kushnir2006}, diffusion distances~\citep{Livne2012}, or algebraic distances~\citep{Ron2011,Chen2011,Safro2014}.
 In this work, the selection of the coarse nodes and the aggregation weights are parameterized and learned instead.
-Besides the AMG style, the dominant eigenvector of the graph Laplacian has also been used for selecting coarse nodes~\citep{Shuman2015}, who however use a combination of Kron reduction~\citep{Dorfler2013} and graph sparsification to define the edges of the coarse graph.